CloudWebManage/cwm-users-documentation/objectstorage/console.md

 The CWM Object Storage Console provides a a simple and easy-to-use WebUI to make use of CWM Object Storage offerings.
-With the help of this Console, a user can easily create, configure, and remove the MinIO instances according to the workload requirements.
+With the help of this Console, a user can easily manage the MinIO instances according to the workload requirements.

 The following sections discuss all the available features of the Console (CWM Object Storage and MinIO instance) and how to use them effectively to make the